railsadminteam/rails_admin/Associations-scoping-tricks.md

 Note that position changes at each request, you can use lambdas.
 You can use `:after_add` hook to reject records you don't want (sanity check).
-More on ActiveRecord's API page.
+More on ActiveRecord's API pages.

 RailsAdmin doesn't know about :conditions in your association, so you'll need to use `authorization` or `associated_collection_scope` to scope visible records (in the select box)